 Rabbit meat is a very healthy, sustainable meat source.
 It is very high in protein and has less fat than chicken, lamb, beef, or pork.
 Rabbit meat also has a nearly perfect fatty acid ratio, with a very high amount of Omega 3’s.
 It is also lower in calories and sodium than most other meat.
 Rabbit meat has almost zero cholesterol, so it’s ideal for heart patients.
 And best of all, its taste and texture is quite close to chicken, and you can cook it in nearly all the same ways.

-Another plus to raising rabbits is the poop.
-Yep, that’s right, their manure is actually a plus!
+Another plus to raising rabbits is the manure.
+Yep, that’s right, their poop is actually a plus!
 It is absolute garden gold.
 It is high in nitrogen but it’s not a “hot manure” so it doesn’t burn your plants.
 Most manures need to be composted prior to putting in the garden, but not rabbit manure.
 You can put it directly on the garden, either mixing it in with the soil or piling it up around the plants as mulch.

 Pelts to tan